Satish Dhawan Space Centre: Third Launch Pad

 A Third Launch Pad (TLP) was proposed in 2012 with estimated cost to be ₹500 crore.
 This launch pad is intended to be used for NGLV and LVM3.
 The launch pad will be used for India's future human space missions.
 Main reasons behind establishing this launch pad were that it will provide redundancy to existing launch pads as well as increase the frequency of orbital launches from SDSC-SHAR with a new larger assembly facility called Second Vehicle Assembly Building (SVAB) serving it.

 But due to lack of budgetary resources and delays in LVM3 being operational and subsequent conceptualization of next generation launch vehicles that Third Launch Pad was supposed to serve, the project has not been approved.
 Second Vehicle Assembly Building (SVAB) facility was established in 2019 and currently serves Second Launch Pad.

 In 2018, after the announcement of the Gaganyaan project under the Indian Human Spaceflight Programme, it was thought a new launch pad might be needed.
 However, it was decided to augment the SLP for crewed flights instead.
 Instead it would be developed for use by the upcoming NGLV rocket.

 On 8 October 2024, India Today reported that the proposal has been present in front of the space cabinet for final budget approval.
 It is proposed to have NGLV horizontally integrated, requiring a different set of changes as compared to the other launch pads.The new facility will also accommodate more liquid engine boosters, necessitating a redesigned jet deflector system.It is planned for the third launch pad to be used for entire-stage testing, streamlining test operations for ISRO.

 On 16 January 2025, the Union Cabinet cleared the establishment of the TLP.
 The TLP will be used for both NGLV and LVM3 launches and will act as a standby for SLP.
 The TLP is to be established within 4 years at a cost of ₹3984.86 crore.

 ALP-01 (Dhanush) Launch Pad

-AgniKul Cosmos inaugurated first private launchpad and mission control centre in India at the Satish Dhawan Space Centre (SDSC) in Sriharikota, Andhra Pradesh on 28 November 2022.
+AgniKul Cosmos inaugurated first private launchpad and mission control centre in India at the SDSC in Sriharikota, Andhra Pradesh on 28 November 2022.
 The launchpad and the mission control centre are 4 km apart from one another.
 At present, the launchpad can handle liquid stage launch vehicle.
 The pad has received the name Dhanush and referred as ALP-01.

 All the critical systems performing functions at Agnikul launchpad (ALP) and the Agnikul mission control center (AMCC) have high degree of redundancy to ensure 100% operationality although none of these systems were tested so far.
 ISRO's range operations team will monitor key flight safety parameters during launches from ALP while AMCC can share critical data with ISRO's Mission Control Center.
 Both the facilities have support of ISRO and Indian National Space Promotion and Authorisation Centre (IN-SPACe).